Context and Background

 At this point, I focused on research to understand users, their needs, and their frustrations.

-Together with some product designers from Tradecraft, we conducted usability testing, fielded several surveys, and conducted interviews to identify the biggest interests and pain points users were having.
+Together with some product designers from Tradecraft, we did usability testing, fielded several surveys, and conducted interviews to identify the biggest interests and pain points users were having.

 In short, we spent nearly two months simply understanding who the users were and what they cared about most.